Receive a free 2 day Cape Town City Stay package when Find out more

-After the optional walk we continue to Maun, the gateway to the watery Okavango Delta - the world’s largest inland delta.
-The Okavango River has no outlet to the sea, emptying into the sands of the Kalahari Desert and irrigating some 15,000 km² of Botswana.
-We spend the night in Maun to prepare for our magical delta excursion.
+Later we drive deeper into Botswana, making our way north-east to Maun, the gateway to the pristine Okavango Delta.
+The Okavango River has no outlet to the sea, emptying into the sands of the Kalahari Desert and irrigating some 15,000 km² of Botswana forming the largest inland delta in the world.

-Leaving Maun we travel east to Nata, skirting the northern fringes of the famous Makgadikgadi Salt Pans of Botswana.
+This morning we depart from Maun, driving east to Nata.
+Our drive takes us along the northern fringes of the famous Makgadikgadi Salt Pans of Botswana, once covered by a vast inland lake.
 Along the road we see big old baobab trees and snippets of the massive salt pan system, passing through parts of Nxai Pans and Makgadigadi National Park where we may come across roaming wildlife.

 Later this afternoon you can join an optional drive to the pans to experience the vast spaciousness and silence out on this flat expanse.
 The Nata Pans are part of the extensive network of Makgadikgadi Salt Pans, once covered by massive inland lakes.
 This salt pan complex is one of the largest in the world and in winter the pans are dry and stark, whilst in summer short grasses and shallow pools attract an array of animals and birds.